 A local law adopted by a municipality.

-The supervised conditional release of a prisoner before the expiration of his or her sentence.
+In criminal law, the supervised conditional release of a prisoner before the expiration of his or her sentence.
 If the parolee observes the conditions, he or she need not serve the rest of his or her term.

 Person, business, or government agency actively involved in the prosecution or defense of a legal proceeding.